 The room is designed like a large living room and provides an intimate space for a wide range of activities.
 The room is used for receptions, classes, symposia, lectures, performances, and other functions.
 The most frequent use of the room is for the Archives-sponsored Noon Concert and Lecture Series.
 The series gives audiences an opportunity to hear live music from various musical traditions, as well as lectures and presentations on a wide variety of topics.

 Four recording studios serve the processing needs of the Archives.
-Two studios are currently devoted to the digital preservation of audio as part of the Indiana University Media Preservation Initiative pilot project.
+Two studios are currently set up for the digital preservation of audio.
 A third studio is devoted to creating access copies for ATM patrons.
 This studio is equipped with disc and compact disc playback machines, reel-to-reel, cassette, and DAT recorders, and equalization equipment.
 The fourth laboratory contains video digitization and duplication equipment for processing video recordings that have been recorded in a variety of formats.

 In 1996 the Archives installed new compact shelving to house the collections in the main vault.
 The electronically-driven shelving holds all of the recordings in about half of the space previously consumed, thus allowing room for growth and processing.
 Each carriage of shelves was constructed to hold a specific recording media, whether cylinders, tapes, or discs.
 One carriage contains units of drawers in three sizes--for video, cassette, and compact disc storage.
 These are the most likely areas for expansion, so the most room for collection growth is available here.
 The shelving alleviates a space shortage and allows for uniform and proper shelving of materials for greater safety.
 The unit can be sealed with a rubber gasket, thus keeping light and dust out.
 It also has a special programming feature that allows the aisles to open periodically during the night, thereby reducing the potential for mold and mildew to take hold.